Inc21/Tempermonkey-Strava-Feed-Filter/readme.md

 - **Keyword Filtering**: Hide activities containing specific keywords in titles
 - **Activity Type Filtering**: Granular control over 40+ activity types (Run, Ride, Virtual activities, etc.)
-- **Quick tip – isolate one type fast**: Click “Select All”, then deselect the activity you’d like to keep hidden.
+- **Quick tip – isolate one type fast**: Click “Select All”, then deselect the activity you’d like to show.
 For example, to see only hikes: open **Activity Types**, press **Select All**, then untick **Hike**.
 The feed will show only hikes while hiding every other category.

   > 💡 Want the opposite?
 Hit **Clear All** and tick just the one type you want to hide.